Looking At ServiceNow's Recent Unusual Options Activity

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from BMO Capital has decided to maintain their Outperform rating on ServiceNow, which currently sits at a price target of $1025. * An analyst from UBS persists with their Buy rating on ServiceNow, maintaining a target price of $1055. * Consistent in their evaluation, an analyst from Evercore ISI Group keeps a Outperform rating on ServiceNow with a target price of $950. * An analyst from Wells Fargo persists with their Overweight rating on ServiceNow, maintaining a target price of $1025. * An analyst from Barclays has decided to maintain their Overweight rating on ServiceNow, which currently sits at a price target of $980.
+Click here for access. * An analyst from JMP Securities has decided to maintain their Market Outperform rating on ServiceNow, which currently sits at a price target of $1000. * Consistent in their evaluation, an analyst from UBS keeps a Buy rating on ServiceNow with a target price of $1055. * An analyst from TD Cowen has decided to maintain their Buy rating on ServiceNow, which currently sits at a price target of $1000. * An analyst from Jefferies has decided to maintain their Buy rating on ServiceNow, which currently sits at a price target of $1100. * Maintaining their stance, an analyst from Oppenheimer continues to hold a Outperform rating for ServiceNow, targeting a price of $1020.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for ServiceNow with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.